Overv/Open.GL/content/drawing.md

 As discussed earlier, there are three shader stages your vertex data will pass through.
 Each shader stage has a strictly defined purpose and in older versions of OpenGL, you could only slightly tweak what happened and how it happened.
 With modern OpenGL, it's up to us to instruct the graphics card what to do with the data.
 This is why it's possible to decide per application what attributes each vertex should have.
 You'll have to implement both the vertex and fragment shader to get something on the screen, the geometry shader is optional and is discussed [later](geometry).

 Shaders are written in a C-style language called GLSL (OpenGL Shading Language).
 OpenGL will compile your program from source at runtime and copy it to the graphics card.
 Each version of OpenGL has its own version of the shader language with availability of a certain feature set and we will be using GLSL 1.50.
+This version number may seem a bit off when we're using OpenGL 3.2, but that's because shaders were only introduced in OpenGL 2.0 as GLSL 1.10.
+Starting from OpenGL 3.3, this problem was solved and the GLSL version is the same as the OpenGL version.

 Vertex shader
 --------